RhyminGarfunkle/knifebuckets/scenarios.md

 Enforcer players play according to the [Enforcer rules](enforcers.md)*, as though all Gang players were **debtors.** The player controlling the Enforcers may be tempted to go easy on the Gang players, but remember, if they're successful they will receive massive rewards - rewards **you won't get any part of.**

 > *Ignore the "Arrests" enforcer rule.
 Enforcers are fighting for their lives, so roll permanent injuries as usual.
 If Enforcers win the scenario they will make arrests via the standard Captive post-battle rules, with the following modification:
---Instead of taking a single captive, subtract 11 from the final number result, and divide this by 2 (rounding up).
+> - Instead of taking a single captive, subtract 11 from the final number result, and divide this by 2 (rounding up).
 Take that number of captives.
 For example, if the number of Possible Captives + Final Gang Fighters + 1d6 were 16, Enforcers would arrest 3 gang members.
 Evenly divide the arrests across all allied gangs, rolling off for remainders.

 ### Ending the Battle<!-- {docsify-ignore} -->

+The battle will automatically end in the end phase of round Eight, before recovery tests.

 If at any point only one gang has fighters left on the battlefield, or no gang has fighters remaining, the battle immediately ends.

 ### Victory<!-- {docsify-ignore} -->

 The last side remaining is the victor!

+If the battle lasts until the end phase of round Eight and there are still Enforcers on the board, reinforcements have arrived!
+The battle automatically ends in victory for the Enforcers.
+Remove all gang players from the board - if any were Seriously Injured, they are automatically resolved as Out of Action in the post-battle sequence.

 ### Rewards<!-- {docsify-ignore} -->